-Appendices contain extra material (usually tables, lists, equations, or lengthy sections of text) and should be placed at the very end of the article.
+Appendices contain extra material (usually tables, lists, equations or lengthy sections of text) and should be placed at the very end of the article.

-- The style of appendices varies from journal to journal, but generally they are named "Appendix 1" and cited in the main body of the text as you would cite a figure or table.
-Equations in appendices are numbered separately (e.g., Eq.
-A1, etc.). - An appendix may have its own reference list. - Supplementary material (in the online publication) is now replacing appendices in many journals.
+- The style of appendices varies from journal to journal, but generally they are headed e.g. 'Appendix 1' and cited in the main body of the text as you would cite a figure or table.
+Equations in appendices are numbered separately (e.g. Eqn A1, etc.). - An appendix may have its own reference list. - Supplementary material (in the online publication) is now replacing appendices in many journals.